t-karasova/grs-samples-python/tutorial_quaring_pagonation.md

 python search_with_pagination_offset.py
 ```

+## Success

-**We encourage you to test the pagination by yourself, right here in the CloudShell environment, using different combinations of values for pafination parameters**
+You have complete the tutorial and now we **encourage** you to **test the pagination by yourself**, right here in the CloudShell environment, using different combinations of values for pafination parameters

 **Thank you for compleating this tutorial!**